I am currently working as a Freelance Civil Engineer on several projects concerning transportation networks modelling

 New applications about railway timetables analysis and visualization are now under development.

 I've been coding tools to analyse and visualize urban transit systems and railway networks, thanks to Opendata and several Python packages (networkx, basemap, numpy...).

-Transportation networks are Complex as well, and I'm trying to find the robustness and the reliability of urban transit systems and railway networks by means of centrality measures.
+Transportation networks are Complex as well, and I'm working on "under the hood" properties of urban transit systems and railway networks by means of centrality measures.

 Complex Networks measures are able to visualize data in a beautiful way.
 The transit map visualization of Berlin travel times is the first take of a large project.
 Graph theory, travel times and frequencies of transit systems should soon provide a new way to design, analyse and read transit maps of the world.